tomstafford/psy6422/docs/007-coding.md

 # Coding Principles

 This class is about two kinds of fundamental principles of coding.
 The first is fundamental methods of making code do what you want - if statement, loops, functions.
 The second is fundamental principles of good code.
-Although we are using R both kinds of principles hold when you write in other computer languages.
+Although we are using R, all programming languages use similar methods (although the exact syntax differs), and the principles of good code will also apply across languages.

+As well demonstrating these fundamentals, these pages also introduce the vocabulary used to discuss them.
+Knowing the vocabulary helps because it means you know what terms to use when searching for solutions to problems you have.

 ## Fundamental methods